 Health and wellbeing for our children

-At Rokesly Infants we are very proud of our newly awarded Healthy Schools GOLD status.
-We are one of only five Haringey schools to have achieved this award.
+At Rokesly Infants we are very proud of our Healthy Schools GOLD status which we have achieved every year since 2014.
+We are one of only a small number of Haringey schools to have achieved this award.
 To find out more about the award visit Healthy Schools London.
 We firmly believe that good health helps children make the most of their school experience.
 Our Healthy School policy helps us to support our children to develop a healthy diet and get plenty of exercise.

 Health Concerns Please let us know if your child has any particular health concerns such as asthma or any significant food allergies.
 Children will allergies will need a Health Care Plan, so staff are aware and can support your child in school.
 We will take any precautions necessary to safeguard the health of all children in our school.
 If your child wears glasses, please let the class teacher know when they need to be worn.

 When Children are Not Well If your child is ill, please keep him or her at home and inform the school.
 If children have vomiting or diarrhea, please keep them home for a minimum of 24 hours or until they are fully better.

 Unfortunately, head lice are a common problem in schools, and Rokesly Infants is no exception.
 Lice actually like clean hair and anybody can catch them.
 Please try to help your children think of looking for and treating head lice as a normal part of hair care.
 Should you wish to discuss the issue with the school nurse, we can arrange it through the school.

 Check regularly Please check your children and other family members regularly for nits (tiny white eggs close to the hair root) and lice (the actual creepy crawlies).
 The Crouch End Health Centre on Middle Lane will advise you on the best way to check for lice, and on appropriate treatments if your child catches them.